 Surface with Low-pass Points

-This workflow is usually implemented in large wooded area with open canopy.
+This workflow is usually implemented in a large wooded area with an open canopy.
 To generate a lightweight TIN of the ground elevation, you have to remove all the vegetation.
 In this case, it's not required to clean the elevation terrain.
 Instead of doing that you can use the Low-pass Points tool and triangulate the resulting points grid to generate the surface.

 You can quickly create a survey map of a mine or a quarry site if you use a rectangular or triangular points grid to triangulate the area and create a TIN.
 Then, you can add breaklines and manual points to add more detail and make the TIN a more accurate portrayal of the terrain.
 It is always good to erase points that were dropped onto items or areas (due to the grid pattern) that you do not want to include in the TIN.